 While there are 100 of terms used in photography.
 Here I will be explaining some most important Photography Terms Beginners Need to Know.

-Below are list of Photography Terms Beginners Need to Know :
+Below are list of some Useful Photography Terminologies for Beginners Need to Know :

 Its one of the 3 basic pillars of photography, other two are ISO and Shutter Speed.
 Aperture is a opening or a hole which control the amount of light reaches to its sensor.
 It also controls the depth of field with blurred background or bokeh effect.
 Aperture is measured in f-stops; a small f-stop like f/1.8 is a wide opening, a large f-stop like f/22 is a very narrow one.
 Aperture is one of three camera settings that determine an image’s exposure, or how light or dark it is.
 Here is the link to my dedicated blog on Aperture (Understanding Aperture for Beginners) with sample images and camera settings.